The Best Ways to Explore Sydney Harbour in 2023

 Can you swim in Sydney Harbour?

-Yes, you can swim in Sydney Harbour at a number of Sydney Harbour Beaches.
+Yes, you can swim in Sydney Harbour.
+There are several Sydney Harbour Beaches.
 Shark Beach at Nielsen Park is the most popular, Balmoral Beach in Middle Harbour is also a great choice.
-There are also designated swimming spots like the new Marrinawi Cove baths at Barangaroo, and Greenwich Baths in the west of the harbour.

-If you want to get off the main trail try to include some lesser-known spots to explore around Sydney Harbour in your visit.
-Cockatoo Island (public ferry), Goat Island (tours), and Clark Island (HOHO ferry).
-Each of these islands offer a unique view of the city and are great for picnics and walks.
-You can even camp at Cockatoo Island!
+Each of these islands offers a unique view of the city and is great for picnics and walks.
+You can even camp on Cockatoo Island!

 Are there any affordable boat tours of Sydney Harbour?

-If you are travelling on a budget you can ride the ferries and explore much of the harbour.
 There are also some affordable boat tours of Sydney Harbour available, including the Captain Cook HOHO ferry for under $40

 How can I get the best views of Sydney Harbour?